UoMResearchIT/mine-the-gaps/README.md

 ```

 #### Run the docker container
-Run the container by changing to the geo_sensor_gaps project directory:\
+Run the container by changing to the project directory:\
-`cd geo_sensor_gaps`
+`cd [my_code_folder]/geo_sensor_gaps`

-and then start the 2 docker containers (one for the web app and one for the postgis database)
+and then the following command starts the 2 docker containers (one for the web app and one for
-by running:\
+the postgis database):\
 `sudo docker-compose up -d`

 The docker containers will now run in the background (`-d` specifies run as detached process)
 until they are stopped.
 To see a list of all running containers, run either:\